BuildMyEvent/.github/profile/README.md

 ## 🚀 NFTs and Web3 Integration

 With BuildMyEvent, you can also offer **NFT tickets**!
-Attendees can collect and trade NFTs, unlocking real-world value and enhancing the event experience.
+Attendees can collect NFTs, unlocking real-world value and enhancing the event experience.
 Built on Base, this project leverages blockchain technology to provide everyday utility for NFTs.

 ## 📦 Benefits